LinqLover/sonyx/docs/study/study-design.md

 ## Research questions

 - **Overarching hypothesis:** When programmers receive additional sonic feedback about runtime state and behavior from their interactive programming environment, their effectiveness and programming experience increase.
-  - **Concrete hypothesis:** When proficient Squeak/Smalltalk programmers use the *sonyx* prototype, they become more effective and satisfied while solving given programming tasks.
+  - **Hypothesis 1:** Proficient Squeak/Smalltalk programmers solve programming tasks more effectively when using the *sonyx* prototype (compared to using the tooling of the base system only).
+  - **Hypothesis 2:** Proficient Squeak/Smalltalk programmers are more satisfied with their process when using the *sonyx* prototype to solve programming tasks (compared to using the tooling of the base system only).
+  - **Hypothesis 3:** Proficient Squeak/Smalltalk programmers succeed better in developing cognitive empathy with a software system that are trying to analyze within a programming tasks when using the *sonyx* prototype (compared to using the tooling of the base system only).
-    - Version used within the study: [`a4d41ef`](https://github.com/LinqLover/sonyx/tree/a4d41efcb183687e4c7dc40e8fb3e80db8730e0d)
+  - Version used within the study: [`004397a`](https://github.com/LinqLover/sonyx/tree/004397a67c25ab8d8d793c61d6e9c94a68c976c4) with dependencies at the state of `2022-01-19 14:41` (`Squeak6.0 Alpha #20997`/`OSVM 202112201228`)
   - **Rationale:**
     - By extending the interface of the programming environment with auditory displays, the maximum output bandwidth is increased and programmers are empowered to harness their auditory processing capacities, handle information streams from multiple sources simultaneously, monitor background processes, and gain alternative perspectives to the subjects of their problems.
     - General programming expertise is required to rule out that users struggle with fundamental programming concepts rather than focusing on effective task-solving.
 As the sonyx prototype is implemented in the Squeak/Smalltalk programming environment, programmers need to know this environment.